hemangkrish7/AI_Scrap_Sorting_Project/README.md

 ## Model Architecture

 * **Base Model**: The classification model is built using a **MobileNetV2** architecture, pre-trained on the ImageNet dataset.
-* [cite_start]**Training Process**: **Transfer learning** was employed to accelerate training and improve performance. [cite: 6] The core convolutional layers of MobileNetV2 were frozen, and a new classification head (a `GlobalAveragePooling2D` layer and a `Dense` layer) was added and trained on the TrashNet data.
+* **Training Process**: **Transfer learning** was employed to accelerate training and improve performance.
+The core convolutional layers of MobileNetV2 were frozen, and a new classification head (a `GlobalAveragePooling2D` layer and a `Dense` layer) was added and trained on the TrashNet data.
 This process retrains only the final layers of the model to specialize in recognizing our specific scrap classes.

 ---

 ## Deployment Decisions

-[cite_start]For deployment, the model was converted from its original TensorFlow Keras format to the **ONNX (Open Neural Network Exchange)** format. [cite: 6] This was done to create a lightweight, highly optimized, and portable model suitable for fast inference in a real-time application.
+For deployment, the model was converted from its original TensorFlow Keras format to the **ONNX (Open Neural Network Exchange)** format.
+This was done to create a lightweight, highly optimized, and portable model suitable for fast inference in a real-time application.
 The ONNX model can be run efficiently on various platforms using the ONNX Runtime.

 ---